Get your wardrobe ready for summer with our five day plan

 Posted by Victoria Lochhead on

-Day 1: Get things out of your eye line that you can’t wear now.
+Step 1: Get things out of your eye line that you can’t wear now.

 When you open the doors of your wardrobe to get dressed, everything you see should be something you could wear now.
 You'll save time and space by taking out all your winter clothing and things you don’t wear often.

-Step 1: Remove all your winter clothing from the wardrobe, fold it and pack it away, or if you have space elsewhere in the house, move it to another wardrobe.
+First remove all your winter clothing from the wardrobe, fold it and pack it away, or if you have space elsewhere in the house, move it to another wardrobe.
 Personally, as I have a small wardrobe, I put my out of season clothing away in storage bags you can suck the air out of and store under the bed (these bags have the added advantage of being space saving and with no air inside them, they are unlikely to be safe harbour for moths).
 What counts as winter clothing?
 Heavy jumpers, coats and thick jackets, heavier fabrics like corduroy or velvet and sometimes darker colours.
 If you're not sure see if you can envisage yourself wearing it in August, and if the answer is no, it might be a winter piece.
 Remember knitwear doesn't like to be hung up as it makes the shoulders stretch, so definitely fold knitwear if you're packing it away.

-Day 2: Try On Your Clothes
+Step 2: Try On Your Clothes

-Step 1: Gather up all the clothes you have left in the wardrobe after yesterday's pack away.
+First, gather up all the clothes you have left in the wardrobe and drawers.
 Get them out and lay them on the bed by type (so a pile of trousers, a pile of skirts etc) Do you have other clothes that are wearable this coming season somewhere else in the house? (try the laundry pile, a drawer somewhere, a suitcase stored away – check all over the house!)
 If you’ve been following this process for a while, you’ll have stored away your spring/ summer clothing at the start of the autumn, so get all that out too and add it to your piles.
-Seeing your clothes in this way is a very telling exercise - does it look like a lot?
-Maybe not enough?
-And what do your piles tell you?
-Do you have a huge pile of jeans but hardly any dresses?
-Are there loads of tops but not many skirts or trousers?
-This is a common issue I see a lot and clients always have an a-ha moment when I point it out as it helps explain why making outfits is tricky if the wardrobe isn't balanced.

 Do I like this?